dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 ## Create a new project

-The upgrade process can be guided in two ways.
-Using a multi project template approach for your maui project can more easily provide one-to-one mappings as you move individual components of your project over incrementally.
-Another approach to follow is creating a .NET MAUI Class Library project which would host your library project code and the application heads would reference it.
+The upgrade process can be guided using two approaches:

+- Using a multi-project template approach for your .NET MAUI project can more easily provide one-to-one mappings as you incrementally upgrade individual components of your project.
-### Multi Project Template
+- Creating a .NET MAUI class Library project which would host your library project code and the app heads would reference it.

+### Multi-project template

-In Visual Studio, create a new .NET MAUI Multi-Project App of the same name as your Xamarin.Forms library project.
-The Multi-Project template provides a .NET MAUI application for iOS, Android, Mac Catalyst, and WinUI with multiple, separate app projects; you can omit the the platform types that are unused in your app scenario.
-Some of the project file bootstrapping should already be completed; you can continue this document from project configurations and onward as you pull files into the new multi-project template.
+In Visual Studio, create a new .NET MAUI multi-project app of the same name as your Xamarin.Forms library project.
+The multi-project template provides a .NET MAUI application for iOS, Android, Mac Catalyst, and WinUI with multiple, separate app projects.

+> [!NOTE]
+> You can remove the the app projects for platforms you don't support.

 Opening the shared project file will confirm that you have .NET SDK-style project with the following property groups: